 He said they "made a deal with somebody" who was a parishioner of the church and was "pretty tight with the priest."

 This "somebody," Parris said, also played saxophone.
 The "deal" was that if he could get them in there, they would "let him play sax on the record."

-I often search for information related to session players that are featured on records but never given the proper credit for their contribution to a hit record.
+I often search for information related to the talented session players featured on records playing a particular instrument, such as a guitar, saxophone etc. In my view session players do not always get proper credit for their contribution to a hit record.